• Skip to primary navigation

 Also, be sure to bring your steak to room temperature before cooking.
 It will ensure even cooking, preventing the outside from being done while the inside is still cold.

 Grilling or pan searing are the two best ways to cook this cut of beef.
-It seals in the moisture and keeps it from getting too tough.
+It seals in moisture and keeps it from getting too tough.

 On the Grill